 MetadataShow full item record

-ABSTRACT Background We examined associations of objectively-measured physical activity (PA) and sedentary time with cardiovascular disease (CVD) biomarkers at age 60-64.
+Background We examined associations of objectively measured physical activity ( PA ) and sedentary time with cardiovascular disease biomarkers at age 60 to 64 years.
 This included investigation of sex differences and the extent to which associations may be mediated by adiposity.
-Methods and Results Participants were 795 men and 827 women aged 60-64 years from the MRC National Survey of Health and Development.
-Combined heart rate and movement sensors worn for 5 consecutive days were used to derive overall PA energy expenditure (PAEE, kJ/kg/day) and time spent sedentary (<1.5 METs), in light (LPA, 1.5–3 METs) and moderate-to-vigorous intensity PA (MVPA, >3 METs).
-Linear regression models were used to relate each PA parameter to inflammatory (CRP, IL-6), endothelial (t-PA, E-selectin) and adipokine (leptin, adiponectin) markers extracted from fasting blood samples.
-Greater time in LPA and MVPA and less sedentary time were associated with more favourable biomarker levels.
-For CRP, IL-6 and leptin, these differences were greater among women than men.
-For example, % differences (95% confidence intervals) in leptin for men and women per standard deviation increases in sedentary time: 7.9 (2.7, 13.0) and 20.6 (15.3, 25.8); LPA: -3.8 (-8.9, 12.7) and -17.7 (-23.1, -12.4), MVPA: -12.9 (-17.9, -8.0) and -18.3 (-23.4, -13.1).
+Methods and Results Participants were 795 men and 827 women aged 60 to 64 years from the Medical Research Council National Survey of Health and Development.
+Combined heart rate and movement sensors worn for 5 consecutive days were used to derive overall PA energy expenditure, kJ /kg per day) and time spent sedentary (<1.5 metabolic equivalent of tasks), in light PA (1.5-3 metabolic equivalent of tasks) and moderate-to-vigorous intensity PA (>3 metabolic equivalent of tasks).
+Linear regression models were used to relate each PA parameter to inflammatory (C-reactive protein, interleukin-6), endothelial (tissue-plasminogen activator, E-selectin) and adipokine (leptin, adiponectin) markers extracted from fasting blood samples.
+Greater time in light PA and moderate-to-vigorous intensity PA and less sedentary time were associated with more favorable biomarker levels.
+For C-reactive protein, interleukin-6, and leptin, these differences were greater among women than men.
+For example, % differences (95% confidence intervals) in leptin for men and women per SD increases in sedentary time: 7.9 (2.7, 13.0) and 20.6 (15.3, 25.8); light intensity PA : -3.8 (-8.9, 12.7) and -17.7 (-23.1, -12.4), moderate-to-vigorous intensity PA : -12.9 (-17.9, -8.0) and -18.3 (-23.4, -13.1).
 Fat mass mediated a greater proportion of these associations in women than men.
-Conclusions Greater LPA and MVPA and less sedentary time in early old age were associated with more favourable cardiovascular biomarker profiles.
-Fat mass partially mediated these associations but more strongly in women than men which explained sex differences.
+Conclusions Greater light PA and moderate-to-vigorous intensity PA and less sedentary time in early old age were associated with more favorable cardiovascular biomarker profiles.
+Fat mass partially mediated these associations but more strongly in women than men, which explained sex differences.

 Humans, Cardiovascular Diseases, Leptin, Tissue Plasminogen Activator, C-Reactive Protein, E-Selectin, Interleukin-6, Exercise, Linear Models, Energy Metabolism, Time Factors, Middle Aged, Female, Male, Adiponectin, Biomarkers, Sedentary Behavior